InstituteforDiseaseModeling/covid-mobility-and-behavior/README.md

 Getting Started
 ---------------
 To use the code from this repository, we need a Linux machine or Windows with <a href = "https://docs.microsoft.com/en-us/windows/wsl/install-win10">WSL</a>  or <a href = "https://cygwin.com/cygwin-ug-net/cygwin-ug-net.pdf">Cygwin</a> configured to run Linux commands.
-A <a href = "https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html#install-linux-silent">conda</a> conda installation of <a href = "https://www.python.org/downloads/">Python 3</a> and an installation of <a href = "https://www.r-project.org/">R</a> are also required.
+A <a href = "https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html#install-linux-silent">conda</a> installation of <a href = "https://www.python.org/downloads/">Python 3</a> and an installation of <a href = "https://www.r-project.org/">R</a> are also required.

 To clone this repository: